pcmillerAcme/docs/index.md

     <tr>
         <td>xres</td>
         <td></td>
         <td>X Resolution, or Pixel Width, of the generated animation.
-Note if this value is not in harmony with y-res, cropping can occur in the final product.
+Note if this value is not in harmony with yres, cropping can occur in the final product.
 Default = 100</td>
     </tr>
     <tr>
         <td></td>